phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/functions/callables.rst

   Mandatory field, which is the size of an FCI structure, thus always: ``sizeof(zend_fcall_info)`` ``function_name``:
   Mandatory field, the actual callable, do not be fooled by the name of this field as this is a leftover when PHP didn't have objects and class methods.
-It must be a string Zval or an array following the same rules as callables in PHP, namely the first index is a class or instance object, and the second one is the method name.
+It must be a string zval or an array following the same rules as callables in PHP, namely the first index is a class or instance object, and the second one is the method name.
   It can also be undefined if, and only if, a non empty FCC is provided.
 ``retval``: